abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

 # Do You Need Multi-tenancy?

+This article discusses whether you need a multi-tenancy architecture for your next project.
+Answer my critical questions to decide if multi-tenancy suits your application or not!

 ## What’s Multi-tenancy?

 It’s an architectural approach to building SaaS solutions.
 In this model, the hardware and software resources are shared between tenants, and application data is virtually or physically isolated between tenants.
 Here, **the main goal is minimizing costs and maximizing customer count**.